Dynamics of radiating particles in current sheets with a transverse magnetic field component: Implementing Radiative Recoil

 \section{Implementing Radiative Recoil}

 A positron moving along a curvilinear trajectory can emit photons.
 Based on the preceding works \cite{MuravievJETPL,Traj} we allow the magnetic field and particle energy values to be sufficiently high in order for the particles to exhibit radiative recoil.
 Even though a single impact experienced by the particle as a result of photon emission can be relatively weak, particle motion can be qualitatively modified as a result of a sequence of such acts.
-While recoil-free motion of particles would be infinite and quasiperiodic as described in Sec.\ref{sec:base}, even recoil insignificant over one period of particle motion due to photon emission may accumulate over multiple periods and have a significant effect on the motion of particles.
-In the work \cite{MuravievJETPL} current sheets are shown to be formed by ultraintense laser fields.
-The lifetime of these current sheets was observed to be much larger than the laser wave period, which is in turn much greater than the characteristic times of particle trajectories, so such an accumulation may indeed take place.
+While recoil-free motion of particles would be infinite and quasiperiodic as described in Sec.\ref{sec:base}, even recoil that is insignificant over one period of particle motion may accumulate over multiple periods and have a significant effect on the motion of particles.
+In the work \cite{MuravievJETPL} numerical simulations predict current sheets to be formed by ultraintense laser fields.
+The lifetime of these current sheets was predicted to be much larger than the laser wave period, which is in turn much greater than the characteristic periods of particle trajectories, so such an accumulation may indeed take place.

 In this section we consider particle motion in the field structure with two non-zero components $B_y(x)=kx$ and $B_x=const$ \textit{with radiative recoil}.
 In the case when particles emit photons often and they carry away a negligible part of the particle's energy, it is reasonable to consider radiation losses in the form of a continuous Landau-Lifshitz friction force \cite{LL}.
 We also consider only the ultrarelativistic case $p/mc\approx\gamma\gg1$, which allows us to neglect the first and second terms of the LL force \cite{LL}.
 In our setup this translates to: